psalm · 141

 Stay Strong

-The door of the lips has a Keeper — eyes on Him stay free of the snare.
+Every gate has a Keeper — mouth, heart, and hands — eyes on Him stay free of the snare.

 comments · 0